cloudmesh/technologies/chapters/tech/daal-intel.md

 ### New text

+:o: try to start with a small sentence about Daal that summarizes what it is and you wrote that is not quoted

+:o: improve grammar

 > "The Intel Data Analytics Acceleration Library (Intel DAAL) helps
 > speed big data analytics by providing highly optimized algorithmic
 > building blocks for all data analysis stages (Pre-processing,